 It is essential for any service i to know the utility that different configurations can introduce.
 Even without conflicts, each service also needs to compute such a table to choose the optimal configuration for optimizing the quality of service.
-The action-utility table computation is beyond the scope of this study, i.e., addressing the conflicts across services.
+The action-utility table computation is beyond the scope of this study.
+Please refer to Appendix A.5 for how we obtain the table for services in Example 2.1.